SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    outside of the scope of its function body.

-In-out parameters can also be used to modify the value of stored and computed properties for class and structure instances.
+In-out parameters can also be used to modify the value of stored or computed properties for class and structure instances.
 For more on classes and structures, see :ref:`ClassesAndStructures`.

 For example, a ``scale`` function could be written with an in-out parameter